-Metals suitable for CNC machining are each distinguished by different mechanical properties—like strength, ductility, corrosion-resistance, and others.
-These properties result in a range of machinability factors, meaning that some materials (with good machinability) are easier to mill and machine than others.
+Metals suitable for CNC machining are each distinguished by different mechanical properties.
+These properties include strength, flexibility, corrosion resistance, and others.
+These properties result in a range of machinability factors.
+That is, some materials (with good machinability) are easier to mill and machine than others.

-Generally, the easier the material is to be machined, the cheaper it is to work with.
-This is because highly machinable metals can be processed more quickly, which drives down CNC costs.
-However, the cost of raw materials must also be taken into account, as it can affect the overall cost of machining.
+Generally, the easier it is to machine the material, the cheaper it is to work with.
+This is because you can process highly machinable CNC metals more quickly.
+Consequently, such an act drives down CNC costs.
+However, you must also put the cost of raw materials into account, as it can affect the overall cost of machining.

 2. Stainless Steel